DeltadexGame/Server/README.md

-# Game Server
+# Deltadex Game Server

-This repository contains the code for the Game Server in Team 10's Online Card Game.
+This repository contains the code for the Deltadex Game Server.

 ## Getting Started